-(i) NOTE: This procedure applies only to computers shipped with a 2280 solid-state drive installed in M.2 slot one.

-i NOTE: Depending on the configuration ordered, your computer may support a 2230 solid-state drive or a 2280 solidstate drive in M.2 slot one.

-i NOTE: Install the solid-state drive mounting bracket, if it is not installed.
+- (i) NOTE: This procedure applies only to computers shipped with a 2280 solid-state drive installed in M.2 slot one. - NOTE: Depending on the configuration ordered, your computer may support a 2230 solid-state drive or a 2280 solid-state drive in M.2 slot one. - NOTE: M.2 slot one supports PCle x4.0 SSDs only.
+If you have an Intel Optane Hybrid, SATA, or PCle x2.0 SSD, install it in M.2 slot two. - (i) NOTE: Install the solid-state drive mounting bracket, if it is not installed. - NOTE: If there is only one solid-state drive in the configuration you ordered, you can install another solid-state drive in the other M.2 slot.
+However, you may need a solid-state drive bracket (sold separately) to install the additional solid-state drive.

-The following image indicates the location of the 2280 solid-state drive/Intel Optane storage that is installed in M.2 slot one and provides a visual representation of the installation procedure.
+The following image indicates the location of the 2280 solid-state drive that is installed in M.2 slot one and provides a visual representation of the installation procedure.

-- 1. Align the notches on the solid-state drive/Intel Optane storage with the SSD1 slot on the system board. - 2.
-Slide the solid-state drive/Intel Optane storage into the SSD1 slot on the system board. - 3.
-Replace the screw (M2x3) that secures the solid-state drive/Intel Optane storage to the palm-rest and keyboard assembly.
+- 1. Align the notches on the solid-state drive with the SSD1 slot on the system board. - 2.
+Slide the solid-state drive into the SSD1 slot on the system board. - 3.
+Replace the screw (M2x3) that secures the solid-state drive to the palm-rest and keyboard assembly.